jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But to access our health insurance policy, we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?

-The rules, regulations, contracts, laws that govern our lives are a complete mystery to most people.
-And that makes us dependent on people like claims adjusters, building inspectors, mortgage brokers, and lawyers.
+The rules, regulations, contracts, and laws that govern our lives are a complete mystery to most of Main Street.
+And that makes us dependent on people like building inspectors, mortgage brokers, and lawyers.
 We give these people the levers of power to become antagonists.

 The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
 Like taking an Uber, or renting an Airbnb, open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power in our hands!

 Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
 We'll always need experts.
 But a modern rulebook will let us check and balance each other so we understand what we should be doing.
 Can ask informed questions if something doesn't make sense.
-And are empowered to fight back if we think something is wrong.
+Are empowered to fight back if we think something is wrong.
+And vitally, also makes sure we're held accountable for our actions.

 This new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
 We'll talk about making the Internet Age rulebook a little later, in Techvolution II: Building the Life Star.

 https://www.youtube.com/watch?v=PgGLgygsqus
 _This scene is from the movie "The Big Short."
 It's a movie about a few investors who saw the 2008 financial crisis coming.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign, they used BMW driving underlings to sell a confusing rulebook.
 By the way, the housing crisis was always going to happen.
-The babyboomer suburban lifestyle is where I came up with camels trying to live in the Amazon metaphor._
+Explaining the financial crisis is where I came up with camels trying to live in the Amazon metaphor._

 ## Click